chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 uses the randomized preparation function (PrepareRandomize).
-3. RSAPBSSA-SHA384-PSS-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, 48-byte salt length, and uses the identity preparation function (PrepareIdentity).
+3. RSAPBSSA-SHA384-PSS-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, 48-byte salt length, and uses the identity preparation function (Prepare).
-4. RSAPBSSA-SHA384-PSSZERO-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, an empty PSS salt, and uses the identity preparation function (PrepareIdentity).
+4. RSAPBSSA-SHA384-PSSZERO-Deterministic: This named variant uses SHA-384 as the hash function, MGF1 with SHA-384 as the PSS mask generation function, an empty PSS salt, and uses the identity preparation function (Prepare).
 This is the only variant that produces deterministic signatures over the client's input message msg.

 The RECOMMENDED variants are RSAPBSSA-SHA384-PSS-Randomized or